Best Chromebooks for Business Android Central 2020

 - Might be too big for some people

-Big display and keyboard
+Big display and a big keyboard to match

 Another great business Chromebook is the Acer 715.
 It delivers a huge 15.6-inch screen and a full number pad on the keyboard.